Pseudogap and Strong Pairing Induced by Incipient and Shallow Bands in the Quasi-Two-Dimensional KCa$_{2}$Fe$_{4}$As$_{4}$F$_{2}$

+Elucidating the role of the shallow and incipient bands in K12442 may shed new light on the pairing mechanism in FeSCs.
+This can be achieved by comparing the spectroscopic properties of K12442 and the electron-doped compound, in which $E_{\text{F}}$ is shifted away from the bottom of the shallow electron band and the tops of the incipient hole bands due to electron doping.
 Here, we report on a detailed optical study of K12442 ($T_c = 33.5$~K) and the electron-doped Ni-K12442 ($T_c = 29$~K).
 In the SC state, the optical conductivity of both samples reveals a nodeless SC gap.
 While the SC gap $\Delta \simeq 8.7$~meV ($2\Delta/k_{\text{B}}T_{c} \simeq 6.03$) in K12442, suggesting strong-coupling Cooper pairs, the electron-doped Ni-K12442 exhibits $\Delta \simeq 4.6$~meV ($2\Delta/k_{\text{B}}T_{c} \simeq 3.68$), falling into the BCS weak-coupling pairing regime.
 More interestingly, a pseudogap opens below $T^{\ast} \simeq 75$~K and evolves into the SC gap below $T_c$ in K12442, whereas such pseudogap behavior is absent in Ni-K12442.
 The comparison between the two samples indicates that the shallow and incipient bands may play an important role in the formation of the pseudogap and the strong-coupling SC gap in the quasi-2D K12442.
+While we argue that precursor superconductivity may be the origin of the pseudogap, we cannot, at the moment, rule out a magnetic mechanism.